 La Jolla High School is a public high school in San Diego.
-The principal of La Jolla High School is Dr. Charles Podhorsky, whose e-mail is firstname.lastname@example.org.
-1,591 students attend La Jolla High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-6% of the La Jolla High School students are "limited in English proficiency."
-30% of the 1,591 students here are paying reduced lunch prices.
+The principal of La Jolla High School is Dr. Charles Podhorsky, who can be contacted at email@example.com.
+1,591 students go to La Jolla High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+6% of the La Jolla High School students have "limited English proficiency."
+30% of the 1,591 students here get reduced lunch prices.
 The ratio of students to teachers at La Jolla High School is 22:1.
 Bishop's School, The is one of the nearest high schools.

 - Ceramics sculpture

 - Drawing painting

 - P.E. classes